ishaankejriwal/responsible-ai-content/responsible-ai-content/patient-discharge-summarization/te.rst

 - **Calibration**

-  - Intended Use: Adequent sequential order of events is captured: "The text coherently documents the key findings from the conversation in a sequential matter from the patient's symptoms to their allergies and family history and then to the examination and plan".
+  - Intended Use: Adequate sequential order of events is captured: "The text coherently documents the key findings from the conversation in a sequential matter from the patient's symptoms to their allergies and family history and then to the examination and plan".
 Overall